Last Updated on May 15, 2019

-As pointed out, “investing in original, quality content creation is essential to SEO success in the current search climate“.
-Therefore, let’s not play games with search engines and provide them what they want, written in a way that helps them index and rank your content more effectively.
+Investing in original, quality content creation is essential is no longer an option if you are serious about inbound marketing.
+Rather than play games with search engines, provide them what they want, written in a way that helps them index and rank your content more effectively.

-Before you start optimizing your content, develop your keyword list.
-How would your prospects and customers search for your products and services?
-Come up with a list of the top (as in less than 10) keyword phrases that you absolutely want to rank high in the search engines and focus on using those appropriately on your site, especially on your pages.
+Before you start optimizing your content, do some keyword research and build your list.
+Think about how your prospects and customers search for your products and services.
+Come up with a list of the top 10 keyword phrases that you absolutely want to rank high in the search engine results.
+Then focus on using those appropriately on your site, especially on your pages.
 For your blog posts, you most likely will have a longer list of keywords that you want to use for blog categories.

 Quality content written to focus on specific keywords has several benefits:

-- You will write more clearly, enabling your audience to understand what you are writing about;
+- Clearly written content will enable your audience to better understand what you are writing about;

-- You will enable the search engines to better index your content specifically for how you want to be found.
+- Search engines can index your content specifically for how you want to be found.

-- Install a search engine optimization plugin to your website to help you with the key areas that you need to address – i.e. the SEO title, meta description and use of keywords within the content itself.
+- Use a search engine optimization plugin to help you with the key areas that you need to address – i.e. the SEO title, meta description and use of keywords within the content itself.
 I recommend Yoast SEO.

 - Be sure to use your keywords properly throughout your content to enhance your efforts.
-Include them not only in your SEO title tag, but also as anchor text for links, both internal and external, to help the search engines determine the best terms to use when ranking that particular page.
+Include them in your SEO title tag, alt text, headings, but also as anchor text for links, both internal and external.
+This will help the search engines determine the best terms to use when ranking that particular page.